nanditha16/Python/src/DS_Algo/README.md

     - “I validate by trying IPv4 and IPv6 separately.
 For IPv4, I split on dots into 4 parts; each must be all digits, in [0..255], and no leading zeros unless the part is exactly ‘0’.
 For IPv6, I split on colons into 8 parts; each part length 1–4 and only hex digits.
 If IPv4 check passes return ‘IPv4’; else if IPv6 passes return ‘IPv6’; otherwise ‘Neither’.
 Splits and scans are linear → O(n) time, O(1) extra space.”
     - Time Complexity:O(n)
     - Space Complexity: O(1)  — no extra space used beyond a few variables.

+21. subarraySum(self, nums: List[int], k: int) -> int: Subarray Sum Equals K
+    - “I use a prefix sum + hashmap to count subarrays summing to k.
+As I scan, let prefix_sum be sum up to the current index.
+Any earlier prefix x where prefix_sum − x = k implies a subarray (x+1..i) sums to k.
+So I keep a map prefix_map of how many times each prefix has occurred; at each step I add prefix_map[prefix_sum - k] to the answer, then increment prefix_map[prefix_sum].
+Initialize prefix_map[0]=1 for subarrays starting at index 0.
+Works with negatives, runs in O(n) time and O(n) space.”
+    - Time:  O(n) We traverse the array once..
+    - Space:  O(n) We store prefix sums in a hashmap.